lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_the_unseen.md

 those who bear it.
 Let us explore it together, gently, using the Saltem Hoc method to unravel its many layers.

-At least this: trauma is the imprint left on the body, mind, and spirit by events too overwhelming to be fully processed in the moment.
+At least this: trauma is the imprint left on the body and mind by events too overwhelming to be fully processed in the moment.
 It is the echo of pain, often carried in the memory, yet always in the body, like a scar that aches long after the wound has closed.
 Trauma often arises when an experience exceeds our capacity to cope, leaving us changed in ways we do not fully understand.

 But also perhaps this: trauma is the body's wisdom, a survival mechanism that locks away the unbearable in order to protect us.
 In the trembling of hands, the